RMI-PACTA/r2dii.match/README.md

 [![R-CMD-check](https://github.com/RMI-PACTA/r2dii.match/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/RMI-PACTA/r2dii.match/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+FIXME: This is just a test, delete me! foo bar baz

 These tools implement in R a fundamental part of the software PACTA (Paris Agreement Capital Transition Assessment), which is a free tool that calculates the alignment between financial portfolios and climate